Lingshu Hu

 Assistant Professor of Business Administration

-Professor Hu joined the faculty of the Williams School in September 2021.
-With a PhD in computational journalism and an MS in computer science, his primary teaching interests include making data analytics accessible to students in the social sciences and helping students master storytelling skills with data analytics and visualization.
+Professor Hu joined the Williams School faculty in September 2021.
+He holds a PhD in Computational Journalism and an MS in Computer Science.
+His primary teaching interests focus on making data analytics accessible to students in the social sciences and on helping them develop decision-making and storytelling skills through data analytics and visualization.

 Education